darkrelics/eidolon-engine/documentation/incremental-story.md

 - **FinalOutcome**: Overall story result (death/failure/minimal/normal/exceptional/abandoned)
 - **SegmentHistory**: List of ActiveSegmentIDs in chronological order
 - **SkillXPAwarded/AttributeXPAwarded**: Total XP earned from all segments

+Note: Each story attempt creates a new StoryInstanceID.
+The system does not track attempt numbers.

 ### SegmentHistory Table